An Astrologer's Day MCQ with answers Class 11 English First Semester WBBHSE

 (a) four years ago

-(a) four months ago
+(b) four months ago

 (c) long ago